-STEVENS MAP OF 1831 Shows the home of the Gibbs family at their country estate, Oakland Farm, on the west side of East Main Road in southern Portsmouth.
+STEVENS MAP OF 1831

+Shows the home of the Gibbs family at their country estate, Oakland Farm, on the west side of East Main Road in southern Portsmouth.
 The future site of St. Mary's Church is just south of the name "Gibbs" on this map.
 The red circle (not to scale) shows the approximate area of both properties.

 The Town of Portsmouth is rendered in blue, the Town of Middletown in yellow.

-WALLING MAP OF 1850 Shows St. Mary's Church (circled in red), completed the year before this map was published.
-The Church is the northernmost of the three buildings clustered close together; the other two were a farmhouse and an outbuilding (neither survives) that were standing when Sarah Gibbs purchased this property in 1844; the farmhouse later became St. Mary's first Parsonage.
+WALLING MAP OF 1850

+Shows St. Mary's Church (encircled in red), completed the year before this map was published.

+The Church is the northernmost of the three buildings clustered close together; the other two were a farmhouse and outbuilding (neither survives) that were standing when Sarah Gibbs purchased this property in 1844; the farmhouse later became the St. Mary's first Parsonage.
 At this time, Sarah Gibbs owned Oakland Farm to the north of the church, and some additional property south of the church.

 The blue circle indicates the site of the Church of the Holy Cross (1845-48) in Middletown, also designed by Richard Upjohn.
-This was the first Episcopal church that Sarah Gibbs established in the new St. Mary's Parish, just two years before construction began on St. Mary's Church.
+This was the first Episcopal church that Sarah Gibbs established in the new St. Mary's Parish near her home at Oakland Farm, just two years before construction began on St. Mary's Church.
 Holy Cross stands today at 1439-1443 West Main Road in Middletown.
-FIGURE 5

-BEERS ATLAS OF 1870 Shows St. Mary's Church and Parsonage (in red circle).
-The present Rectory (built in 1936) replaced the Parsonage and stands in a similar location.
-Sarah Gibbs died in 1866; "A. Belmont" was Augustus Belmont, who purchased Oakland Farm from her heirs.
-FIGURE 6
+BEERS ATLAS OF 1870

+Shows St. Mary's Church and Parsonage (in red circle).
+The present Rectory (built in 1936) replaced the Parsonage, and stands in a similar location.